manusant/manusant/README.md

 ### Hi there 👋

-Learning with AI and IoT.
+Learning (working with) AI and IoT.

 Working with Backstage, Kubernetes, Node-Boot, ...